The State of the Art

 All the better this way: I still remember the theurgic and divinizing claims of some friends of my generation.
 Today’s disinterest – sorry, lack of market – is still better than my generation’s megalomania.

 Nonetheless, many will not like the site’s expansion into other spheres of knowledge: well, it’s still a matter of understanding what we’re doing.
-We are not chemists (even if I was a student of pharmacological sciences); we are esotericists.
-Trying to understand the “why” leads us inevitably to expand our minds.
+We are not chemists (even if I was a student of pharmacological sciences), we are esotericists.
+To get to the point, trying to understand the “why” leads us inevitably to expand our minds.
 And, perhaps yes, the younger generation’s reasoning is much more expanded.
 We have to accept it.

 Will we, dear alchemists, be able to raise our eyes and hands beyond laboratory tools?
 Experience tells me it’s impossible: most operators have not read and do not mean to read Canseliet.
 The reason is simple: they don’t accept the philosophical egg; they are still stuck in Basilius Valentinus’ allegedly gazing at the philosopher’s stone in the palm of his hand.

 Do you want to know when I fell into my alchemical crisis?
-Not when I realized that a large part of Greek mythology did not match my laboratory knowledge – and therefore, the final part of Hypnerotomachia, as well as Daniel Cramer’s second series of emblems, were incomprehensible to me – but when I read pieces of evidence of what took place inside the king’s chamber of the Giza’s great pyramid.
-I suddenly realized that the Egyptian sages had got to the point and reached the alchemical core.
-Of course, not everyone has the same opinion – indeed, very few – however, I began to suspect that those “shepherds” who came from the Euphrates knew how to speed up the ordinary course of our work.
-After all, we’re always talking about physics; let’s not forget that.
+Not when I realized that a large part of Greek mythology did not match my laboratory knowledge – and therefore, the final part of Hypnerotomachia, as well as Daniel Cramer’s second series of emblems – were incomprehensible to me, but when I read pieces of evidence of what took place inside the king’s chamber of the Giza’s great pyramid, and I suddenly realized that the Egyptian sages had got to the point and reached the alchemical core.
+Of course, not everyone has the same opinion – indeed, very few – however, I began to suspect that those “shepherds” who traditionally came from the Euphrates knew how to speed up the ordinary course of our work.
+After all, we’re always talking about physics; let’s not forget it.

 All the same, if it is true that lab Alchemy is an indispensable resource for giving a structure to philosophy, theurgy, magic, etc., a question arises spontaneously to me: why did the operative proceedings of the Baroque age progressively become more and more complex – and with the increased complexity, they have also acquired a greater propensity for failure – until they fall into iatrochemistry and metallurgy?
 Was it an ingenious disguise system?
 Or rather, was something operationally important missing?
 External conditions?
 Astronomical, solar?
 Climate changes?
-I think some terrestrial “repeaters” have been missing, so to speak, the role that mythology assigns to divinities such as Hephaestus or Vesta/Hestia, whose task was to amplify the weak emissions from the remote celestial regions.
+In my opinion, some terrestrial “repeaters” have been missing.
+So to speak, I mean the role that mythology assigns to divinities such as Hephaestus or Vesta/Hestia, whose task was to amplify the weak emissions from the remote celestial regions.
 I mentioned the Baroque age here, but the adverse conditions have probably been known for thousands of years.
-Since everything has changed for thousands of years, you will ask me why I’m stubborn with operational Alchemy, then?
-I don’t know about you, but I’m starting to get weird ideas about the time.
-Past?
-Future?
-Don’t tell me these are idle observations; we are not mere chemists.

 What could these repeaters be?
 I’m thinking of those flows, that is, of that alchemical water element that encloses everything in motion: streams, of course, but also wind, sound, air and electron movements, and the crackle of burning wood too.
 What can disturb all this?
-Canseliet was very worried by radio and television waves.
+Canseliet was very worried by radio waves.
 Others from the constant background buzz of electric cables.
-Of course, if we consider the entire range of electromagnetic waves, we see that everything is a wave.
+Of course, considering the entire range of electromagnetic waves, we see that everything is a wave.
 We emit waves.
 Minerals and trees emit waves.
 Not to mention the human chatter.
-But all this has always existed; the Mercurius itself can be defined as a wave – this can be seen above all from the dry alchemical path.
-When we speak of Mercurius, we are talking about life itself.
+But all this has always existed; Mercurius itself can be defined as a wave and this can be seen above all from the dry alchemical path.
+When we talk about Mercurius, we talk about life itself.

 So we should investigate the examples of architecture that we might consider favorable to Alchemy: the Giza plain pyramids, the underground of Ancient Jerusalem, the Parthenon in Athens, and even Abbot Bérenger Saunière’s bizarre restorations.
-And I would also add that in Europe, in medieval times, the starting part of the construction of many cathedrals was the building of a well, which then had to remain hidden in the crypt.
+I would also add that in Europe, in medieval times, the starting part of the construction of many cathedrals was the building of a well, which then had to remain hidden in the crypt.
 So, we note that a common factor is groundwater basins or channels.
-Sahara desert people know there is a connection between groundwater and the stars.
+Sahara desert people know there is a connection between groundwater and the stars (and through the human body.
+In fact, it is their system for finding underground water).
 A significant concern is the modification of our subsoil: drilling, depletion of water tables, underground cables, roads, and underground tunnels.

 But is it just a matter of overexploitation of the land?
 Of course not.
 Along the air ducts initially obtained in the structure of the Great Pyramid, the remains of quartz lenses were discovered, or instead, in just one duct because everything was uprooted in the other three, leaving few traces.
 Quartz lenses have also been found in temples in the Euphrates area.

 It is known that Fulcanelli sought the so-called Ars Brevis, a more direct route than the classic metallurgical one.
-And he spoke about it with Pierre Curie, but the French alchemist then diverted his attention toward his wife’s research, Maria Curie, even if he didn’t tolerate her.
+And he spoke about it with Pierre Curie the discoverer of piezoelectricity, but soon the French alchemist diverted his attention toward Curie’s wife research (Maria Skłodowska-Curie discoverer of radioactivity.
+Even if Fulcanelli didn’t tolerate her).
+An aspect that the physicists of subsequent generations have always “modestly” hidden was that the Curie couple were looking for the hidden properties of the Philosophers Stone in their research.

-Different minerals, but both with strong similarities: the union with two oxygen atoms.
+Different minerals, but both have strong similarities: the union with two oxygen atoms.
 However, the most intriguing one presents a heavy metal with its promising electron cloud; the other is a too ubiquitous non-metal.
-Many alchemists of the time, more or less unconsciously, enthusiastically plunged into the “intrinsic usefulness” per sé.
-The rest came by itself.
-Alchemy made that marvelous leap forward that detached it from antiquity and definitively became a visionary precursor of modernity.

 Suppose you don’t know what a device is for; not only that, but you also ignore the idea behind it since it only applies to the object that is its final receptacle.
 As if you were to pick up a smartphone, destroy it, and judge it only by the “intrinsic usefulness” of the materials that compose it.

-To conclude, do we want to assume the mentality of human industries, where one tries to grab the exclusive right to very simple ideas realized through very complicated – and therefore exclusive – methods and means, without accepting that Ancient alchemy was instead a bunch of very complicated concepts – and therefore exclusive – accomplished through means and methods by primitive men – and therefore potentially accessible to all?
+To conclude, do we want to get into the human industries mentality, where one tries to grab the exclusive right to very simple ideas created through very complicated – and therefore exclusive – methods and means, without accepting that ancient Alchemy was instead a bunch of very complicated concepts carried out by primitive men – and therefore potentially accessible to all?
 Sure, that they (we) want this.
 In fourteenth-century England, someone asked for exclusive rights on the alchemical works to obtain gold.
 And the King thought it was a good thing, so much so that he granted those gentlemen the kind of a patent.
-If few of us have ever heard of that bizarre history, it is because we know how it ended.
+If few of us have ever heard of that bizarre anecdote, it is because we know how it ended.